apache/hudi/rfc/rfc-78/rfc-78.md

 - No changes to log reader.
 - Check custom payload class in table properties and switch to payload type.
 - Trigger compaction for latest file slices.
 We do not want a single file slice having a mix of log files from 0.x and log files from 1.x.
 So, we will trigger a full compaction of the table to ensure all latest file slices has just the base files.
+  - Lets dissect and see what it needs to support not requiring the full compaction.
+In general, we plan to add a table config to track the commit time (more on this later in this doc) when the upgrade was done.
+    So, using the upgrade commit time, we should be able to use different log file comparator to order log files within a given file slice.

 ## 1.0 ➝ 0.16.0 downgrade steps
 Users will have to use hudi-cli to do the downgrade.
 Here are the steps we might need to do during downgrade.